If you wear braces or you are planning to get braces for teeth strengthening, you might ask, “How often do you get your braces tightened?”

 Moreover, wearing braces for a long time without any reason won’t be comfortable for you.
 Who likes to wear those braces for a long time?

 Maybe, no one.
-Also keep in mind that, you have to make a lot of sacrifices for orthodontic treatment such as removal of teeth for braces.
+Also keep in mind that, you have to make a lot of sacrifices for orthodontic treatment such as the removal of teeth for braces.
 So, you may not want to miss an appointment.

 However, if you can’t visit your orthodontist at the scheduled appointment because of another emergency or your holiday tour, you can inform him or her and make another appointment.
 At that time, be careful of your food habits and follow the instructions.